mstanislav/sprintly-ruby/README.md

 ./sprintly.rb [options] products
      --items, -i:   Show items table with products --archived, -a:   Show archived products
-   --version, -v:   Print version and exit
+    --people, -p:   Show people involved with a product --version, -v:   Print version and exit
       --help, -h:   Show this message
 ```

 # TODO
-* Option to display users who are involved in a project
 * Option to show items of only a certain type
 * Option to show items that are of a certain status